randie/myconfig/README.md

 NOTES:

-1. Config files that were replaced are backed up in /tmp/scratch/myconfig-backup-*timestamp*.tar
+1. Config files that were replaced are backed up in /tmp/scratch/myconfig-backup-*timestamp*.tar.
+You might want to save this file somewhere else before deleting /tmp/scratch/.